flor14/CoordGeomPy/README.md

 ## Overview

-This starter package allows users to perform various geometric operations like calculate distance between them two parallel lines, distance between two n dimensional vectors, intersection of lines in 3-Dimensional space and so on.
+This starter package allows users to perform various geometric operations like calculate distance between two parallel lines, distance between two n dimensional vectors, intersection of lines in 3-Dimensional space and so on.
 Our motivation in creating this package was to allow users with minimal experience in python coding to be able to perform these geometric calculations easily.
 ## Installation

 ```bash